 Appraisal Survey: It is done to determine fair market value of the vessel.
 Reasons for a survey are: loans, legal claims, estate settlements, or charitable donations.

-Fees can be settled with MasterCard, Visa, Interact E Transfer, or Cash.
+Fees can be settled with MasterCard, Visa, Interact E Transfer, or Cash, before survey can begin.